RUB-NDS/Johnny-You-Are-Fired/03-mime/README.md

 ### The Bat!

-* Reported 2018-05-27 via administrative@ritlabs.com
+* Reported 2018-05-27 to administrative@ritlabs.com

 ### Evolution